rhondusmithwick/CellSociety/Design.md

 >
 *  Display a grid made up of state-changing squares controled by simulation parameters and rules specificed within the update method of the grid squares (ie. cells) defined in the Cell class for the simulation type.
+*  Be a fixed overall size, with the number and size of the squares/cells within the grid varying based on user input.

 The screen on the right will be the options menu for the user.
 > **This right screen will...**